LaurentRDC/npstreams/docs/source/conventions.rst

 Conventions
 ***********

+.. currentmodule:: npstreams

 Stream Conventions
 ------------------

 Most (all?) functions in :mod:`npstreams` are designed to work on streams, or iterables of NumPy arrays.
 These iterables can be infinite.
 The quintessential example is a stream of images progressively read from disk.
-These streams of arrays must contain arrays that all have the same shape, unless specified otherwise.
+These streams of arrays must contain arrays that all have the same shape and data-type, unless specified otherwise.

+An example of a function that operates on a stream of arrays of different shapes is :func:`ieinsum`

 A single NumPy array can be passed where a stream is expected; the array will be repackaged into a stream of a single array.